tno-terminology-design/tev2-specifications/docs/spec-files/11-saf.md

   glossarydir: glossaries # directory where all glossary files and related stuff are located.
 Full URL is `scopedir`/`glossarydir`
   defaultvsn: latest # vsntag that identifies the default terminology.
 MRG is located at `scopedir`/`glossarydir`/mrg.`scopetag`.`defaultvsn`.yaml
   license: LICENSE.md # file that contains the (default) licensing conditions.
 Full URL is `scopedir`/`license`
-  statuses: [ proposed, approved, deprecated ] # list of status tags that are defined for knowledge artifacts in this scope
+  statuses: [ proposed, approved, deprecated ] # list of status tags that are defined for semantic units in this scope
   issues: https://github.com/tno-terminology-design/tev2-specifications/issues # URL where issues can be raised and handled
   website: https://tno-terminology-design.github.io/tev2-specifications/docs-overview # base URL for creating links to rendered versions of Curated Texts
   curators: # contacting individual curators